 More work needed

-However, while the molecular pathways in Arabidopsis are well characterised, substantial differences exist in the vernalisation pathways in other plant species.
+While the molecular pathways in Arabidopsis are well characterised, the vernalisation pathways differ substantial from in other plant species.

 Vernalisation pathways in cereals

 In monocotyledous species (monocots), such as wheat (Triticum aestivum), barley (Hordeum vulgare) and Brachypodium distachyon (a model monocot), the vernalisation pathway differs greatly from Arabidopsis.
 While there are many mechanisms conserved between monocots and Arabidopsis, such as the Photoperiod Pathway (Griffiths et al. 2003) and FT as a regulator of flowering, the most notable difference in cereals is the absence of a known homolog for AtFLC (Figure 6 below).
-Instead, VRN1 (a MADS-box transcription factor) and VRN2 (a zinc-finger motif with CCT domain, which in cereals is distinct from AtVRN2) (Yan et al. 2004), along with FT, are responsible for regulation of flowering time in cereals.
-Before wintering, the cereal remains in a state of vegetative growth due to the presence of VRN2, which represses FT expression (Ream et al. 2014)..
-Another floral repressor, ODDSOC2 (OS2) is also present in winter cereals at high levels before vernalisation and works to maintain the cereal in a vegetative growth state (Greenup et al. 2010).
-Once exposed to vernalisation conditions, winter barleys increase expression of HvVRN1 via decreased H3K27me3 and increased H3K4me3 in the HvVRN1 locus, which opens the histone conformational shape and allows VRN1 expression (Oliver et al. 2009).
-Similar to FLC in Arabidopsis, this change is stable, but in winter barley, the shape change allows access to the HvVRN1 gene rather than restricting access.
-The increased levels of HvVRN1 in turn repress expression of HvVRN2.
-The decrease in HvVRN2 levels allows the expression of FT, which triggers the transition of the winter barley to flowering (Trevaskis et al. 2006).
-Exposure to vernalisation conditions and the presence of HvVRN1 also stably inhibits the expression of OS2, removing another block for the transition to a flowering state.
+Instead, VRN1 (a MADS-box transcription factor) and VRN2 (a zinc-finger motif with CCT domain, which in cereals is distinct from AtVRN2) (Yan et al. 2004), along with FT, are responsible for regulating flowering time in cereals.
+Before wintering, the cereal remains in a state of vegetative growth due to the presence of VRN2, which represses FT expression (Ream et al. 2014).
+The floral repressor, ODDSOC2 (OS2), also at high levels in winter cereals prior to vernalisation, helps maintain the cereal’s vegetative growth state (Greenup et al. 2010).
+Once exposed to vernalisation conditions, winter barleys increase expression of HvVRN1 via lower H3K27me3 and higher H3K4me3 in the HvVRN1 locus.
+This opens the histone conformational shape allowing VRN1 expression (Oliver et al. 2009).
+Similar to FLC in Arabidopsis, this change is stable, but in winter barley, the shape change allows, rather than restricts/limits?, access to the HvVRN1 gene.
+Increased levels of HvVRN1, in turn, repress expression of HvVRN2.
+Lower HvVRN2 levels allow/promotes? expression of FT, triggering the transition of the winter barley to flowering (Trevaskis et al. 2006).
+Exposure to vernalisation conditions and the presence of HvVRN1 likewise stably inhibits the expression of OS2, removing another impediment to transitioning to a flowering state.

-Many spring cereals contain alleles of VRN2 that, when translated, do not suppress FT expression and therefore negates the requirement for vernalisation, as FT is never repressed (REFERENCE).
-It is also interesting to note that the response to vernalisation in rice (Oryza sativa) differs substantially due to its acclimatisation to tropical environments.
-Exposure of rice to cold conditions during development (significantly warmer and for shorter periods than seen in vernalisation) leads to sterility and damage to developing flower and seed heads, resulting in significant crop losses (Oliver et al. 2007).
+Many spring cereals contain alleles of VRN2 that, when translated, do not suppress FT expression negating the requirement/need for vernalisation, as FT is never repressed (REFERENCE).
+It is also interesting to note Due to its acclimatisation to tropical environments, Rice’s (Oryza sativa) response to being chilled differs substantially to that of other cereal crops.
+Exposing rice to cold conditions during development—significantly warmer and for shorter periods than seen in vernalisation—leads to sterility by damaging the developing flower and seed heads, resulting in significant crop losses (Oliver et al. 2007).

 NB: in Trevaskis 2006, it talks about zinc finger proteins HvCCTa and HvCCTb with regard to vernalisation.
 Any comparison to the PHD-PRC2 complex in AraTha?